The Fool Monty: Cultural references

 The episode's couch gag serves as a parody of the 2009 film Avatar.
 Mr Burns is inspired by Stephen King's Under the Dome to place a large dome over Springfield before being told by Lenny that it has already been done, in a reference to The Simpsons Movie.
-Bart hides Mr Burns among his stuffed animals like in the film E.T. the Extra-Terrestrial and one of the toys is an E.T doll.
+Bart hides Mr. Burns among his stuffed animals like in the film E.T. the Extra-Terrestrial and one of the toys is an E.T. doll.
 The episode title is a reference to the title of the 1997 film The Full Monty.

+In March 2020, a modified clip from this episode was combined with clips from the fourth season episode "Marge in Chains" to show that the show predicted the COVID-19 pandemic.
+However, it was shown that the clip from this episode was changed with the phrase "CORONA VIRUS" written over the original text of "Apocalypse Meow."
+Bill Oakley, who co-wrote the 1993 episode, commented on the prediction saying that since history repeats itself, it only seems like the show is predicting things.

 Reception

 In its original American broadcast, "The Fool Monty" was viewed by an estimated 6.63 million viewers and received a 2.9 rating/7 share among adults between the ages of 18 and 49.

 Emily VanDerWerff of The A.V.
 Club called the episode "recycled" and stated "I generally liked the first act of this, with the very funny bit where the networks conspire to create a housecat flu panic and the gags about waiting in line for the vaccine but the rest of the episode very slowly deflated."
 She rated the episode with a C+.

+Eric Hochberger of TV Fanatic gave the episode 3.5 out of 5 stars.
+He thought the beginning of the episode with the fake epidemic for television ratings was unique before shifting to another episode about Mr. Burns.